Bahnhofstraße 18

 Donaustauf

-After descending from the Walhalla, continue cycling eastwards on the Danube Cycle Path.
-Pass Sulzbach and Demling.
+After descending from the Walhalla, continue cycling eastwards on the Danube cycle path.
+Cycle past Sulzbach and Demling.

 At Bach a.d.
 Donau, follow the signpost to the BaierWeinMuseum.

-Today, a unique special museum is located in a historic Biethaus (also called Presshaus) from the 14th century.
-Here you can learn about the history of winegrowing in Old Bavaria in a vivid and true-to-life way.
-Starting with Roman times, the documentation spans the time frame up to the present.
-A tree press built in 1615 is also on display, which once helped the winegrowers to extract the grape juice.
+A historic Biethaus (also known as a press house) from the 14th century is now home to a unique specialised museum.
+Here you can learn about the history of viticulture in Old Bavaria in a vivid and realistic way.
+Starting in Roman times, the chronological framework of the documentation stretches right up to the present day.
+A tree press, which was built in 1615 and once helped the winegrowers to extract the grape juice, is also on display.
 Today it is one of the oldest wine presses in existence.
-Also on display are tools for working the vineyard and for plant protection, as well as wine-making equipment such as a screw press, grape mill and wine filter.
+Also on display are tools for working the vineyard, plant protection and winemaking equipment, such as a spindle press, grape mill and wine filter.

-In the outdoor area, which is accessible at all times, there is an educational wine trail and very vividly designed information boards.
-Here you can learn about history and stories about viticulture.
-The Hierländer, the White Elbing, also grows here.
-Thanks to its strong acidity, it contributed considerably to the "good reputation" of Baier wine.
+In the outdoor area, which is accessible at all times, there is an educational wine trail and very clearly designed information boards.
+Here you can learn about the history and stories of viticulture.
+Hierländer, the white Elbing, also grows here.
+Thanks to its strong acidity, it contributed significantly to the "good reputation" of Baier wine.

-In the wine taverns in Bach you can taste the "Regensburger Landwein", a real speciality typical of the region.
+In the wine taverns in Bach, you can taste the "Regensburger Landwein", a genuine speciality typical of the region.

 Hauptstraße 1B